CraigLucas-0924/CraigLucas-0924/README.md

 # <a href="https://www.linkedin.com/in/craig-lucas-jr-2a6352229/">Craig Lucas</a>'s Cybersecurity & IT Project Portfolio 🔐

-Security+ certified and focused on federal cybersecurity, I build hands-on projects that reflect real-world challenges in vulnerability management, threat detection, and compliance documentation.
-My work demonstrates technical skill, problem-solving, and familiarity with frameworks like RMF and NIST 800-53.
-Explore the projects below to see my experience in vulnerability remediation, security operations, and policy implementation.
+Security+ certified and driven by hands-on learning, I build projects that reflect real-world challenges in vulnerability management, threat detection, and compliance documentation.
+My work demonstrates technical skill, problem-solving ability, and knowledge of cybersecurity frameworks like RMF and NIST 800-53.
+Explore the projects below to see my experience in remediation scripting, security operations, and policy implementation.

+---

 ## ⚠️ Vulnerability Management & Compliance